ljw1004/csharpspec/csharp/classes.md

 ### Modifiers

 When a partial type declaration includes an accessibility specification (the `public`, `protected`, `internal`, and `private` modifiers) it must agree with all other parts that include an accessibility specification.
-If no part of a partial type includes an accessibility specification, the type is given the appropriate default accessibility (§3.5.1).
+If no part of a partial type includes an accessibility specification, the type is given the appropriate default accessibility ([Declared accessibility](basic-concepts.md#declared-accessibility)).

-If one or more partial declarations of a nested type include a `new` modifier, no warning is reported if the nested type hides an inherited member (§3.7.1.2).
+If one or more partial declarations of a nested type include a `new` modifier, no warning is reported if the nested type hides an inherited member ([Hiding through inheritance](basic-concepts.md#hiding-through-inheritance)).

-If one or more partial declarations of a class include an `abstract` modifier, the class is considered abstract (§10.1.1.1).
+If one or more partial declarations of a class include an `abstract` modifier, the class is considered abstract ([Abstract classes](classes.md#abstract-classes)).
 Otherwise, the class is considered non-abstract.

-If one or more partial declarations of a class include a `sealed` modifier, the class is considered sealed (§10.1.1.2).
+If one or more partial declarations of a class include a `sealed` modifier, the class is considered sealed ([Sealed classes](classes.md#sealed-classes)).
 Otherwise, the class is considered unsealed.

 Note that a class cannot be both abstract and sealed.

-When the `unsafe` modifier is used on a partial type declaration, only that particular part is considered an unsafe context (§18.1).
+When the `unsafe` modifier is used on a partial type declaration, only that particular part is considered an unsafe context ([Unsafe contexts](unsafe-code.md#unsafe-contexts)).

 ### Type parameters and constraints